 It is therefore important to work with an experienced Lyft/Uber accident attorney who is knowledgeable about recent legal rulings in such cases and can help you pursue a favorable outcome.

 In cases where a third party is found to be liable for the Uber accident, a claim can be filed with their insurance company.
 This can include government agencies, construction companies, or any other entity that may have contributed to the accident due to negligence or failure to provide adequate warnings or safety measures.

 How do Uber Accident Lawsuits Differ From Other Auto Accident Cases?

-In case the ridesharing driver was on the way to pick up or drop off a passenger, then the liability limit becomes $1 million, with an additional $1 million for the underinsured or uninsured motorist.
-The coverage is not just for any passengers as it covers even the driver as well.
+If the ridesharing driver was on the way to pick up or drop off a passenger, the liability limit increases to $1 million, with an additional $1 million for the underinsured or uninsured motorist.
+This coverage is not just for any passengers in the vehicle but also covers the driver as well.

 Does Uber Have a $1 Million Insurance Policy For Accidents?

 While it is true that Uber and Lyft offer insurance coverage for their drivers, it’s crucial to carefully review the terms and conditions.
 This insurance is specifically designed to cover drivers when they are carrying a paying passenger, and if the damages they incur exceed their own insurance coverage.

 It’s important to note that any accidents that happen when the driver is not on their way to pick up a passenger, waiting for a passenger, or is using the vehicle for personal reasons are not covered by this policy.
 Therefore, it is important to fully understand the insurance coverage provided by these ride-sharing companies.

 What Type of Compensation Can I Seek in an Uber Accident?